erikasio/blog/docs/index.md

 ## Your AI Is Only As Good As What It Can Find

-Most companies think AI accuracy comes from better language models.
+Most companies think better AI comes from better foundation models.
 It doesn't.

-**Your AI can only be as smart as the information it retrieves.** Poor retrieval = poor AI, regardless of how advanced your LLM is.
+**Your AI can only be as good as the information it retrieves.** Poor retrieval = poor AI, regardless of how advanced your LLM is.

 While foundation models handle generation, retrieval is where you create competitive advantage.
 Everyone uses the same LLMs - but your retrieval system is what sets you apart.

 The truth is simple: **Better Retrieval → Better AI**

-This is why I focus on the retrieval systems that determine what information your AI actually works with.
-Fix retrieval, fix your AI.

 ---